SanaeL98/easyshop/README.md

 - GitHub
 -
   ## Most Challenging Part
-“The most challenging part for me was testing with Postman, because it was completely new for us.
+The most challenging part for me was testing with Postman, because it was completely new for us.
-I had to learn how to send different types of HTTP requests like GET, POST, PUT, and DELETE, and how to include things like JSON bodies and authorization tokens.”
+I had to learn how to send different types of HTTP requests like GET, POST, PUT, and DELETE, and how to include things like JSON bodies and authorization tokens.

+## Additional Challenge
+I also started working on Phase 3 – the Shopping Cart, but I ran into some issues.
+I was trying to implement it, but I got stuck, and it started causing problems in my code.
+Since I didn’t have enough time to fully fix it, I decided to delete it and focus on keeping the rest of the project working correctly.